Acacia maidenii: Uses

 It makes an attractive ornamental tree along streets and in parks.
 It is very good for reforestation in suitable areas.
 The exudates from the trunk (like gum or pitch) have been used in the past for food by indigenous Australians.

 Phytochemicals

 Fitzgerald and Siournis reported in the Australian Journal of Chemistry (1965, volume 18, pp. 433–4) that a sample of the bark contained 0.36% of the hallucinogen dimethyltryptamine as well as 0.24% of N-methyltryptamine.

 Underground chemists in the early 90s found 0.6% dimethyltryptamine in the plant.
-It has been experimentally consumed orally in conjunction with mono amine oxidase inhibitors to produce an 'ayahuasca' analogue (variation on the South American Ayahuasca).
+It has been experimentally consumed orally in conjunction with monoamine oxidase inhibitors to produce an 'ayahuasca' analogue (variation on the South American Ayahuasca).

 Teracacidin, a flavan-3,4-diol, can be isolated from A. maidenii heartwood.